-Cybersecurity risk is an area of significant focus for our entire Board, particularly as more and more of our operations rely on digital technologies.
+Cybersecurity risk is an area of significant focus for our Board, management, and our employees, particularly as more of our operations rely on digital technologies.
 Cyberattacks use increasingly sophisticated methods and could pose serious risks to the Company's revenue, reputation, data integrity, and ability to operate in a safe and environmentally responsible way.
-To mitigate this risk, the Company has adopted an information security program, which uses sophisticated technology and processes to help reduce the threats posed by malicious online actors, with our Information Technology Security team monitoring, identifying, preventing, and responding to potential cyberattacks that threaten the Company.
+To mitigate this risk, the Company has adopted an information security program that uses sophisticated technology and processes to reduce the threats posed by malicious online actors, with our Information Technology Security team monitoring, identifying, preventing, and responding to potential cyberattacks that threaten the Company.
+Additionally, to help ensure the ongoing strength and effectiveness of the Company's efforts and because of the risks posed to all areas of our operations, the Board established a dedicated Cybersecurity Committee in 2023, the responsibilities of which are described in the Committee Responsibilities section above.